-The shift lever should be in neutral and the parking brake engaged.
+The shift lever should be in N (Neutral) and the parking brake engaged.
 Hold the clutch pedal down to the floor and start the engine.
 The vehicle will not start if the clutch pedal is not all the way down.

-Starting Procedure
+Starting Procedure (Key Access)

 With your foot off the accelerator pedal, turn the ignition key to START.
-When the engine starts, let go of the key.
-The idle speed will go down as the engine warms.
+When the engine starts, let go of the ignition.
+The idle speed will go down as your engine gets warm.
 Do not race the engine immediately after starting it.
-Allow the oil to warm up and lubricate all moving parts.
+Operate the engine and transmission gently to allow the oil to warm up and lubricate all moving parts.

 The vehicle has a Computer-Controlled Cranking System.
 This feature assists in starting the engine and protects components.
 If the ignition key is turned to the START position, and then released when the engine begins cranking, the engine will continue cranking for a few seconds or until the vehicle starts.
-If the engine does not start and the key is held in START for many seconds, cranking stops after 15 seconds to prevent cranking motor damage.
+If the engine does not start and the key is held in START for many seconds, cranking will be stopped after 15 seconds to prevent cranking motor damage.
 To prevent gear damage, this system also prevents cranking if the engine is already running.
 Engine cranking can be stopped by turning the ignition switch to ACC/ACCESSORY or LOCK/OFF.